 Enterprise Agents are lightweight Linux-based software agents that run tests configured in the ThousandEyes platform, and upload the results to ThousandEyes for aggregation and analysis.
 Refer to this Knowledge Base article for a fuller description of Enterprise Agents.
 If you have a role with the View agents in account group permission, such as the default Account Admin or Organization Admin roles, you can view the Enterprise Agents listing.

-If the Account Group has installed at least one Enterprise Agent, then navigating to the Settings > Agents > Enterprise Agents menu will display a listing of the Enterprise Agents, under the Agents tab:
+If the Account Group has installed at least one Enterprise Agent, then navigating to the Cloud & Enterprise Agents > Agent Settings > Enterprise Agents menu will display a listing of the Enterprise Agents, under the Agents tab:

 - Agents/Clusters/Notifications/Kerberos tab: Click the tab to display listings of either individual Enterprise Agents, Enterprise Agent Clusters.
 Select or configure Notification Rules and Kerberos Settings under these tabs.

 - Search box: Enter a text string to search for your Agent(s).
 The string can be either text or an IP address.
 The Agent Name, Hostname and public and private IP address fields (visible when an Agent's row is expanded) will be searched.
 Matches are displayed in the listing.